iu-parfunc/HSBencher/README.md

  * Coming soon -- compile time timing and multi-phase timing (e.g. for Accelerate)

+ * "shortrun" -- all benchmarks should run and do SOMETHING even if given no runtime arguments.
+The convention is for quick tests (correctness, not performance) to run in this way.
+HSBencher supports a `--shortrun` mode that enables this.
+Note that it still passes in environment variables and "parameters", it elides only the `cmdargs` field of the `Benchmark` record.

 Benchmarks using the builtin 'make' BuildMethod
 -----------------------------------------------